m-rtijn/mrtijn.nl/site/index.md

 * [Software was a mistake](https://softwarewasamistake.eu): sometimes software is so bad, that you might think it was a mistake to start with it at all.
+* [Summary of _Capital and ideology_](projects/kapitaal-en-ideologie.html): I wrote a Dutch summary of Piketty's book.